SkalskiP/awesome-chatgpt-code-interpreter-experiments/README.md

 </details>

-## 💬 prompts
+## 🧪 experiments

 ### Detect and track face on the video

-Currently, OpenAI does not allow access to pre-trained deep learning models in the Code Interpreter environment.
+OpenAI does not allow access to pre-trained deep learning models in the Code Interpreter environment.
 However, it is still possible to detect and track objects.
 We just need to be more creative.
 [Haar Cascade](https://en.wikipedia.org/wiki/Haar-like_feature) was one of the most popular approaches to face detection in old-school computer vision.

 <details close>
 <summary>👉 steps</summary>